aspose-words/Aspose.Words-Documentation/sharepoint/user-s-guide/using-aspose-words-for-sharepoint-in-a-workflow/making-a-report-via-workflow-activity/_index.md

 url: /sharepoint/making-a-report-via-workflow-activity/
 ---

 This article walks you through creating a workflow for building a report with parameters.
 The steps and screenshot are for SharePoint Designer 2007.
-The steps for SharePoint 2010/2013/2016 are very similar
+The steps for SharePoint 2010/2013/2016 are very similar:

 1. Start SharePoint Designer, open a site and create a new workflow.
 1. Name the workflow and associate it with a document library.<br>